openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier MUST create a fresh, cryptographically random number with sufficient entropy for every Authorization Request, store it with its current session, and pass it in the `nonce` Authorization Request Parameter to the Wallet.

-The Wallet MUST link every Verifiable Presentation returned to the Verifier in the `vp_token` to the `client_id` and the `nonce` of the respective Authentication Request.
+The Wallet MUST link every Verifiable Presentation returned to the Verifier in the VP Token to the `client_id` and the `nonce` values of the respective Authentication Request.

 The Verifier MUST validate every individual Verifiable Presentation in an Authorization Response and ensure that it is linked to the values of the `client_id` and the `nonce` parameter it had used for the respective Authorization Request.